 It’s not yet clear what kind of debris this is, but it’s not the first and it won’t be the last to fall Earthward.
 Last year, a space ball touched down in Namibia.
 That was a hydrazine tank from an unmanned rocket.

-This space ball is hollow, fairly light and spherical in shape, indicating that it could be a similar component from a rocket.
-The debris left a one-meter deep hole in the yard of a local.
+This space ball is hollow, fairly light, and spherical in shape, indicating that it could be a similar component from a rocket.
+The debris left a one-meter-deep (3.3-foot-deep) hole in the yard of a local.
 Some townspeople thought that it was the beginning of the end of the world, but the hysteria soon died down when they established that it could be a piece of a satellite or some other piece of space junk.

 Peter Costa, a meteorologist at the National Institute for Space Research (INPE) thinks that it could be a part of a satellite.
 One thing’s for sure, it’s not of alien origin.